The 3.5/3.6 dockets address certain types

 - The prosecuting attorneys will be responsible to coordinate scheduling of hearings with

-victims and persons requesting modification or termination of NCO’s and uploading pleadings to eMotion.
+victims and persons requesting modification or termination of NCOs and uploading related court documents to eMotion.